jalvesaq/vimcmdline/README.md

     - `<LocalLeader>p` to send from the line to the end of paragraph.

-    - `<LocalLeader>b` to send block of code between two closest marks.
+    - `<LocalLeader>b` to send block of code between the two closest marks.

     - `<LocalLeader>f` to send the entire file to the interpreter.